Teodor92/Project-Company-Life/specification/user-stories/landing-page.md

 4. When a user clicks an action button he should be redirected to the respective web address.
 5. The dynamic action button list should be customizable from the administration.
 6. The dynamic social button list should be customizable from the administration.
-7. A social button should have a icon and a link.
+7. A social button should have an icon and a link.
-8. When a user clicks on social button, he should be redirected to the respective url link.
+8. When a user clicks on a social button, he should be redirected to the respective URL link.
-9. The free text under the social button list, should be configurable via via the project environment variables or a JSON file configuration.
+9. The free text under the social button list should be configurable via the project environment variables or a JSON file configuration.
 10. The home page should display the latest twitter or facebook items from the organization twitter/facebook page.